-PLEASE TAKE NOTICE that the Planning Commission of Genoa Charter Township will conduct a public hearing on Monday, April 14, 2014, commencing at 6:30 p.m. at the Genoa Charter Township Hall, 2911 Dorr Road, Brighton, Michigan, as required under the provisions of the Michigan Zoning Enabling Act (Public Act 110 of 2006).
+PLEASE TAKE NOTICE that the Planning Commission of Genoa Charter Township will conduct a public hearing on Monday, April 14, 2014, commencing at 6:30 p.m. at the Genoa Charter Township Hail, 2911 Dorr Road, Brighton, Michigan, as required under the provisions of the Michigan Zoning Enabling Act (Public Act 110 of 2006).

-PLEASE TAKE FURTHER NOTICE that the items to be considered at said public hearing include, in brief, the following:
+PLEASE TAKE FURTHER NOTICE that the Items to be considered at said public hearing include, in brief, the following:

-1. Consideration of Zoning Ordinance Text Amendments as follows:

-a.
-Amendments to Article 7 of the Zoning Ordinance, entitled "Commercial and Service Districts", Section 7.02.02(v) is proposed to be amended to revise conditions and add standards related to "Temporary Outdoor Sales and Events".

-- b.
-Amendments to Article 25 of the Zoning Ordinance, entitled "Definitions" to add a definition for "Temporary Outdoor Sales and Events". - Such other and further matters as may properly come before the Planning Commission at the public hearing.
+- Consideration of Zoning Ordinance Text Amendments as follows: - a.
+Amendments to Article 7 of the Zoning Ordinance, entitled "Commercial and Service Districts", Section 7.02.02(v) is proposed to be amended to revise conditions and add standards related to "Temporary Outdoor Sales and Events". - Amendments to Article 25 of the Zoning Ordinance, entitled "Definitions" to add a definition for "Temporary Outdoor Sales and Events". - Such other and further matters as may properly come before the Planning Commission at the public hearing.

 The purpose of the public hearing is to explain the proposed changes to the Zoning Ordinance to the public and receive public comment on the proposed changes.
-All Interested parties are welcome to attend and present their comments.
-If you are unable to attend, written comments may be submitted by writing to the Planning Commission at the Genoa Township Hall, 2911 Dorr Road, Brighton, MI 48116, up to the date of the hearing and may be further received by the Planning Commission at said hearing.
-The Zoning Ordinance text and a copy that illustrates all changes are available for public inspection at the Township Hall.
-The Township Hall Is located at 2911 Dorr Road, Brighton, Michigan 48116 and is open Monday through Friday from 9:00a.m. to 5:00p.m.
+All interested parties are welcome to attend and present their comments.
+If you are unable to attend, written comments may be submitted by writing to the Planning Commission at the Genoa Township Hatil, 2911 Dorr Road, Brighton, Mi 48116, up to the date of the hearing and may be further received by the Planning Commission at said hearing.
+The Zoning Ordinance text and a copy that illustrates all changes are available for public inspection at the Township Hatil.
+The Township Hatil is located at 2911 Dorr Road, Brighton, Michigan 48116 and is open Monday through Friday from 9:00a.m. to 5:00p.m.

-Genoa Charter Township will provide necessary reasonable auxillary aids and services to individuals with disabilities at the meeting/hearing upon seven (7) days' notice to the Township.
+Genoa Charter Township will provide necessary reasonable auxillary aids and services to individuals with disabilities at the meeting/nearing upon seven (7) days' notice to the Township.
 Individuals with disabilities requiring auxiliary aids or services should contact the Township in writing or by calling at (810) 227-5225.

-SIGNED:

-KELLY VANMARTER ASSISTANT TOWNSHIP MANAGER/COMMUNITY (03-28-2014 DAILY 187490) DEVELOPMENT DIRECTOR
+SIGNED: KELLY VANMARTER ASSISTANT TOWNSHIP MANAGER/COMMUNITY (03-28-2014 DAILY 187490) DEVELOPMENT DIRECTOR creving OR like in water to the converge to the converge